microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Add buttons

-A close button is automatically added to the top of a teaching tip.
-However, a close button with custom text that is placed at the button of a teaching tip can be used instead by setting the TeachingTipCloseButtonKind property.
-A custom action button can also be added by setting ActionButtonText, ActionButtonCommand and the ActionButtonCommandParameter properties.
+A standard "X" close button is automatically added to the top of a teaching tip.
+However, a custom close button can be added to the bottom of a teaching tip by setting the TeachingTipCloseButtonKind property to "Footer" and setting the CloseButtonText property to contain an appropriate message.
+When the TeachingTipCloseButtonKind property is set to "Auto", the header close button will be preferred unless CloseButtonText is set.
+A default close button can also be removed from teaching tips by setting the TeachingTipCloseButtonKind property to "None" which allows for custom close solutions to be implemented in the content area.

+A custom action button can be added by setting ActionButtonText, ActionButtonCommand and the ActionButtonCommandParameter properties.

 XAML
 ```XAML